fachammer/lux-vscode/README.md

 lux-vscode is a [Visual Studio Code](https://code.visualstudio.com/) language extension for the [Lux language](https://github.com/LuxLang/lux).

 It is currently in development.
+Check the [changelog](CHANGELOG.md) for upcoming features.